abbott567/blog/src/posts/european-accessibility-act-what-you-need-to-know/content.md

 tags:
   - accessibility
 excerpt: |
-  Explore the European Accessibility Act and its impact on the private sector.
+  The European Accessibility Act and its impact on the private sector.

   Learn the differences between the EAA, EU Accessibility Directive, Public Sector Bodies Accessibility Regulations, and EN 301 549, and discover top tips to prepare your business for compliance with the EAA.
 ---
 # {{title}}

-Alright, it's time I wrote some stuff down that's been on my mind for a while!
+The [European Accessibility Act (EAA)](https://en.wikipedia.org/wiki/European_Accessibility_Act) has been on my mind for a while now.

-I've been wanting to talk about the [European Accessibility Act (EAA)](https://en.wikipedia.org/wiki/European_Accessibility_Act) and how it's changing the landscape of accessibility in Europe.

-For those who are new to this topic, the EAA is a pretty big deal.
-But why?
-Let's look at the complex world of accessibility regulations, including the EAA.

-I'll try to explain why it matters, especially for private sector organisations, and I'll even share some tips to help you prepare for the deadline in 2025, so you're not left scrambling at the last minute!
+Weirdly, not many people have heard of it, but the scope of it is huge!
+So lets look at it in more detail.
+I'll try to explain what it means, especially for private sector organisations, and I'll also share some tips to help you prepare for the deadline in 2025, so you're not left scrambling at the last minute!

 ## What is the European Accessibility Act?

-The European Accessibility Act is a piece of legislation brought into force by the European Union (EU) in 2019 to make sure that products and services are more accessible.
+The European Accessibility Act is new legislation which was brought in by the European Union (EU) in 2019 with the aim to make sure that products and services are more accessible.

 It goal is mainly to help people with disabilities, but it will make things better for everybody!

-Somehow, it has flown under the radar, and a lot of people are not aware of it.
-But, there is a deadline of 28 June 2025 in order to comply with it.
+Somehow, it has flown under the radar.
+A lot of people are not aware of it, but, there is a deadline of 28 June 2025 in order to comply with it.
 So, if this is the first time you're hearing of it, please take note!

-The whole purpose of the EAA is to create a more inclusive environment where everyone can participate on a level playing field.
+The idea is to finally create an environment where everyone finally has equal opportunities.
 It is supposed to bring accessibility to the likes of websites, mobile apps, ticket kiosks, ATM’s (cash machines), Smart TV's, and… Well… Pretty much anything that is a digital device, application or service.

 Before the EAA, there were already some accessibility regulations in place, but they were heavily focused on public sector bodies.